Wappsto/pxt-wappsto/documentation/README.md

 * `"lon"`: If the Wappsto:bit HW has GPS, this is the longitude - if not the value will be 0.
 * `"lat"`: If the Wappsto:bit HW has GPS, this is the latitude - if not the value will be 0
 * `"signal"`: Signal strength in %, this will either be for WiFi or NB-IoT depending on connection.
-* `"status"`: A string to describe what status the Wappsto:bit is in.
+* `"status"`: A string to describe what status of the Wappsto:bit.
-* `"network"`: Description on the network connection, for WiFi you can see which SSID you are connected to.
+* `"network"`: Description on the network connection, for WiFi you can see which SSID the Wappsto:bit is connected to.
 * `"uptime"`: Is the number of seconds the Wappsto:bit has been running since last boot.
 * `"utc_time"`: Current UTC time.
 * `"ready"`: A flag ("0" or "1") informing if the Wappsto:bit is connected to Wappsto.
-* `"queue_full"`: A flash ("0" or "1") telling the micro:bit if it possible to send data to the Wappsto:bit.
+* `"queue_full"`: A flag ("0" or "1") telling the micro:bit if it possible to send data to the Wappsto:bit.
 * `"version"`: The version of the protocol the Wappsto:bit supports, currently 0.0.1.
 Note that this version is not related to the PXT version nor the firmware version of the Wappsto:bit.

 An example on this: